|Home||Project Publications||Photos, Video Knossos||Drawings||Measurements||Bibliography||About Us|

 The Mycenaean buildings were four individual shrines and an attached house from Gournia.
 The shrines were the oblique building at Malia, the tripartite shrine at Vathypetro, the small megaron (building H) and, possibly, the large megaron at Agia Triada.

-Our investigations of these sites have been published in separate reports, which can be accessed by clicking on their titles in the link to our Publications.
+Our investigations of these sites have been published in separate reports, which can be accessed by clicking on their titles in the link to Project Publications.

 Figure 1.
 Archaeological sites on Crete in the Uppsala Archaeoastronomical Project.
 Latitude for Knossos: 35°17'53" N.